sanjayb-28/CloudArena/docs/PROJECT_OVERVIEW.md

 ### 4.8 Reporting (`app/reporter/reporter.py`)
 - Aggregates run-step events, ranks severities, formats findings into markdown tables, summarizes S3 inventory, and lists top risks.
 Optional Gemini integration rewrites narrative sections when `GEMINI_API_KEY` is set.

-### 4.9 Tests (`tests/`)
+### 4.9 Testing Outlook
-- Unit tests cover planner ordering, SDK audits, facts detection, reporter output, and Gemini fallback.
-- Integration tests validate Auth0 token acquisition, run flow (with monkeypatched adapters/events), and event route responses.
-- Fixtures (`tests/conftest.py`, `tests/integration/conftest.py`) configure SQLite temp databases, Celery eager mode, and injected environment values.
+- The automated test suite has been temporarily removed while the live AWS/Stratus end-to-end flow is stabilized.
+- Reintroduce unit and integration coverage once the production run path is locked in, prioritizing planner determinism, SDK/Stratus adapters, event ingestion, and reporting.

 ## 5. Execution Flow (End-to-End)

 1. **User login**: Visiting `/ui` redirects to `/login`.
 Auth0 authenticates the user and redirects back to `/auth/callback`, which exchanges the code for tokens, retrieves profile data, and drops a signed session cookie.
 2. **Run creation**: From the UI (or via API `POST /runs`), the server:
-   - Ensures the caller’s AWS account and region match configured expectations using `sts.get_caller_identity` (skipped in simulation mode).
+   - Ensures the caller’s AWS account and region match configured expectations using `sts.get_caller_identity`.
-   - Gathers facts (unless supplied) either from AWS or simulated data.
+  - Gathers facts (unless supplied) directly from AWS.
    - Builds a runbook using planner logic and catalog requirements.
    - Stores the run and enqueues `execute_runbook` in Celery.
    - Emits a `run.created` event for UI consistency.
 3. **Task execution**: Celery worker processes the runbook:
    - Posts `queued` and `running` events for each step.
-   - Executes Stratus or SDK techniques with timeout guardrails (either simulated results or live calls).
+  - Executes Stratus or SDK techniques with timeout guardrails and captures live outputs.
    - Captures stdout and derived artifacts (finding counts, CloudTrail URIs).
    - Posts `ok` or `error` events containing summaries, severities, findings, and details.
 4. **Event streaming**: UI polls `/events/{run_id}` via HTMX every two seconds, rendering the new events table.